 Grant reviewers will consider the following project criteria when determining awards:

-- Maximize number of participants, especially from diverse and underrepresented populations
+- Maximize number of participants, especially from diverse populations.

-Thanks to the Connecticut Department of Environmental Protection for permission to use of "No Child Left Inside."
+The DNR extends its thanks to the Connecticut Department of Environmental Protection for the use of "No Child Left Inside."